Minecraft Gamerules Guide - All Game Rules Explained

 | Compatibility | Bedrock only |

-Player versus player combat becomes impossible when disabled: attacks no longer deal damage.
-In Java, this option is configured via the server.properties file.
+Player confrontations become impossible once disabled: hits no longer inflict any damage.
+On Java, this option is configured via the server.properties file.

 /gamerule pvp false